 Convertible Securities.
 The Funds may invest in convertible securities.
 Convertible securities include fixed income securities that may be exchanged or converted into a predetermined number of shares of the issuer's underlying common stock or other equity security at the option of the holder during a specified period.
 Convertible securities may take the form of convertible preferred stock, convertible bonds or debentures, units consisting of "usable" bonds and warrants or a combination of the features of several of these securities.
 The investment characteristics of each convertible security vary widely, which allows convertible securities to be employed for a variety of investment strategies.
 The Funds will exchange or convert convertible securities into shares of underlying common stock when, in the opinion of the Advisor, the investment characteristics of the underlying common stock or other equity security will assist the Funds in achieving its investment objectives.
 The Funds may also elect to hold or trade convertible securities.
 In selecting convertible securities, the Advisor evaluates the investment characteristics of the convertible security as a fixed income instrument, and the investment potential of the underlying equity security for capital appreciation.
-In evaluating these matters with respect to a particular convertible security relative to other investment alternatives, trends in the determinants of the issuer's profits, and the issuer's management capability and practices.
+In evaluating these matters with respect to a particular convertible security, the Advisor considers numerous factors, including the economic and political outlook, the value of the security relative to other investment alternatives, trends in the determinants of the issuer's profits, and the issuer's management capability and practices.
 Convertible securities are subject to the risks associated generally with fixed income securities.

 Zero-Coupon Securities.
 The Funds may invest in zero-coupon securities.
 Zero-coupon securities make no periodic interest payments, but are sold at a deep discount from their face value.
 The buyer recognizes a rate of return determined by the gradual appreciation of the security, which is redeemed at face value on a specified maturity date.
 The discount varies depending on the time remaining until maturity, as well as market interest rates, liquidity of the security, and the issuer's perceived credit quality.
 If the issuer defaults, the holder may not receive any return on its investment.
 Because zero-coupon securities bear no interest, their price fluctuates more than other types of bonds.
 Since zero-coupon bondholders do not receive interest payments, when interest rates rise, zero-coupon securities fall more dramatically in value than bonds paying interest on a current basis.
-When interest rates fall, zero-coupon may cause the Funds to recognize income and make distributions to shareholders before it receives any cash payments on its investment.
+When interest rates fall, zero-coupon securities rise more rapidly in value because the bonds reflect a fixed rate of return.
+An investment in zero-coupon may cause the Funds to recognize income and make distributions to shareholders before it receives any cash payments on its investment.